vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The path to the private key file to use with a custom CA certificate.
-This option is mandatory if you specify the `cert` option, that provides the path to a custom X.509 certificate file.
+The path to the private key file to use with a custom server certificate.
+This option is mandatory if you specify the `--cert` option, that provides the path to a custom X.509 certificate file.
 Include the names of the certificate and key files in the paths.

 <pre>--cert <i>path_to_certificate_file</i>/<i>certificate_file_name</i>.pem
 --key <i>path_to_key_file</i>/<i>key_file_name</i>.pem